Filter Ferret

 W × H × D28.3 × 29.9 × 28.3 in

-The ODK earns the top spot for one reason: the keyboard tray changes the math on a small desk.
-At 28.3 inches per side, the desktop surface is roughly 400 square inches of usable triangle — barely enough for a monitor and a mouse.
-But slide the keyboard off the desktop and onto the pull-out tray, and the entire surface opens up for a monitor, a notebook, and a drink.
+At 28.3 inches per side, the desktop is roughly 400 square inches of usable triangle — barely enough for a monitor and a mouse.
+Slide the keyboard onto the pull-out tray and the entire surface opens up.
+Monitor, notebook, and a drink.
+That's the difference between a desk you tolerate and one you actually use.

 Who it's for: The best all-rounder for small bedrooms, dorm rooms, and apartments.
-The keyboard tray makes the small surface functional for actual computer work.
+The keyboard tray makes the compact surface actually functional.
 The 220 lb capacity means you won't outgrow it.

 Armocity Corner Desk with Outlets — Most Compact